jenkinsci/next-build-number-plugin/README.md

 This is a simple plugin that changes the next build number Jenkins will use for a job.
-This plugin is typically useful if you are using the build number as part of a version string, and:
+This plugin is typically useful if you are using `$BUILD_NUMBER` as part of a version string, and:

 -   You do a build outside of Jenkins and you want to skip that number